klmnden/azure-docs.tr-tr/articles/azure-maps/tutorial-search-location.md

 ### <a name="service-module"></a>Hizmet Modülü

-1. Olay işleyici eşlemesinde yüklenemiyor, aşağıdaki Javascript kodunu ekleyerek arama hizmeti URL'si oluşturun.
+1. Haritadaki `ready` olay işleyicisi aşağıdaki Javascript kodunu ekleyerek arama hizmeti URL'si oluşturun.

     ```JavaScript
    // Use SubscriptionKeyCredential with a subscription key